-- 1. Potential Applicants to submit documented and signed evidence of compliance with federal and State labor and employment laws for the past three years by an Officer/Director-level employee of the entity (e.g., President, Chief Executive Officer, Chief Financial Officer, Treasurer, or equivalent position).
-The same compliance documentation is required for Potential Applicant's contractors or subcontractors.
-It should also certify that that the Potential Applicant and its contractors or subcontractors will ensure a track record of compliance with federal labor and employment laws.
-If a new provider, the Potential Applicant must commit to robust labor and employment standards and protections, including compliance with federal labor and employment laws for BEAD-funded Projects in the future. - In addition to above, Potential Applicants must disclose any non-compliance with federal and State labor and employment laws for themselves and their contractors and subcontractors over the past three years.
+- 1. Potential Applicants are required to submit a signed certificate of compliance with Federal and State labor and employment laws for the past three years by an Officer/Director-level employee of the entity (e.g., President, Chief Executive Officer, Chief Financial Officer, Treasurer, or equivalent position).
+It should also certify that that the Potential Applicant will plan to comply with federal and state labor and employment laws for the BEAD funded projects.
+If a new provider, the Potential Applicant must commit to robust labor and employment standards and protections, including compliance with federal labor and employment laws for BEAD-funded Projects in the future. - 2.
+In addition to above, Potential Applicants must disclose any non-compliance with Federal and State labor and employment laws for themselves over the past three years, if applicable.
 This record should also describe the corrective steps taken to avoid similar incidents and ensure future compliance.